 What Muscles Do Pushups Use

-As a Certified Strength & Conditioning Specialist, I find that the first mistake females make when wanting to improve their pushups is not knowing which muscles the exercise works.
+I find that the first mistake females make when wanting to improve their pushups is not knowing which muscles the exercise works.

+Most people believe that a pushup targets only the chest.
 And though that is a big part of it, the exercise primarily hits the entire upper body musculature.

 In addition, it requires strength from the core/torso.
 So really, the pushup is a total body exercise.
 The main muscles it targets are:

-- The chest muscles (the pectroals)
+- The chest muscles (the pectorals)

 - The shoulders (deltoids)

-- All the arm muscles (biceps and triceps but also the muscles in the forearm)
+- All the arm muscles (biceps and triceps, but also the muscles in the forearm)

 - The back muscles (specifically the serratus anterior as well as the lats)